 AppFolio vs Buildium

 AppFolio scores 8.5/10 vs 8.2/10.
-Best for: Mid-to-large property management companies with 50+ units wanting AI-powered tools.
+Best for: Professional property management companies with 50-5,000+ residential or commercial units that want AI-powered automation and syndicated listings.

 AppFolio logo